duleorlovic/blog/_posts/2016-04-12-rails-tips.markdown

   (select box, customer plans)
 * when you restore database you can see that list of performed migrations `rake db:migrate:status` does not show that any migration was perfomed.
-You can manually perform specific single migration `rake db:migrate:up VERSION=20161114162031`. if you want to redo migration you should use `redo` instead of `up`
+You can manually perform run specific single migration `rake db:migrate:up VERSION=20161114162031`. if you want to redo migration you should use `redo` instead of `up`.
+To drop database in console you can `ActiveRecord::Migration.drop_table(:users)`
 * you can use `rake db:migrate:redo STEP=2` to redo last two migrations, or you can run all migrations to certain point with `rake db:migrate VERSION=20161114162031` (note that `:up` `:down` only run one migration)